yehzhang/DanmakuCraft2/README.md

 ### 1.4

-- Migrated file storage and website to Parse Server.
+- Migrated website and static files to Parse Server.
 DanmakuCraft 2 is now fully server-less.
 - SEO for i18n.
 - Supported monitoring of client side errors.
 - Optimized for bundle size.